stockmouton/stockmouton.github.io/articles/inflation.md

 - Other costs like insurance etc.

 On the other side we have what goes into the demand of things:
-- People confidence in the future
+- People confidence in the future (no needs to save money, let's spend!)
 - Money distribution: how wealth is distributed

 Both of those generate the queen force of supply and demand: how much people want that thing compared to how many one of that thing be produced.

-Finally, external factors can drastically impact cost or demand:
+Finally, external factors can drastically impact them too:
 - Environmental crisis: climate change, drought, etc.
 - Political instability: war, revolution, treaties, embargo, etc.
 - Random events ([like the evergreen boat stuck in the Suez Canal](https://www.bbc.com/news/business-56559073))